RyanSPando/express-validations/README.md

 And clicks "Create Person" as long as the form was filled out properly the person should be inserted into the database and the user should be redirected to '/people'
 ```

 ![](wireframes/person1.png)

 ```
-Then they should see the created person on the people people.hbs ('/people') page And a success message should appear
+Then a user should see the created person on the people people.html ('/people') page And a success message should appear
 ```

 ![](wireframes/person3.png)

-### Errors are displayed when a form is not filled out correctly
+### Errors

 ```
 When a user fills out a the create person form